Paramedic gets 5 years in prison for Elijah McClain’s death in rare case against medical responders

 Prosecutors said the paramedics did not conduct basic medical checks of McClain, such as taking his pulse, before giving him the ketamine.
 The dose was too much for someone of his size — 140 pounds (64 kilograms), experts testified.
 Prosecutors say they also did not monitor McClain immediately after giving him the sedative but instead left him lying on the ground, making it harder to breathe.

+The case against the paramedics was closely followed by firefighters and medical responders across the country.
+A firefighter union leader, Edward Kelly with the International Association of Fire Fighters, told reporters after Cichuniec's sentencing that prosecutors were unfairly criminalizing split-second decisions by responders.

-The case highlighted gaps in medical procedures for sedations of people in police custody that experts said must be addressed so more deaths can be prevented.
+The case also highlighted gaps in medical protocols for sedations of people in police custody that experts said must be addressed so more deaths can be prevented.

+“We failed to realize just how dangerous the restraint and chemical sedation of these individuals can be,” said Eric Jaeger, a paramedic and EMS educator in New Hampshire.
+“For better or worse the criminal convictions are focusing attention on the problem.”

 The sole police officer convicted in McClain’s death, Randy Roedema, was convicted of criminally negligent homicide.
 He was sentenced to 14 months in jail in January.
 Two other officers who were indicted were acquitted following weekslong jury trials.